Teoroo-CMC/PiNN/README.rst

 - Train and evaluate different atomic neural networks
 - Construct new neural networks with existing building blocks
-- Develope new building blocks for ANNs
+- Develop new building blocks for ANNs

 Read the documentation for more details.